YuqiWu04/CP3407_GroupProject/iteration-2-retrospective.md

 Visualization of Analyzed Results
 Even when analysis succeeded, it proved difficult to accurately visualize the results on the original camera frame.
 Mapping between the rectified (warped) grid and the original camera coordinates required precise handling of perspective matrices and correct overlay logic.
 In some cases, the color annotations were misplaced or overlapped incorrectly, reducing the interpretability of the results.

-4. How These Obstacles Were Cleared
+## 4. How we Deal with These Obstacles
 The solutions to these obstacles are now well-documented and reflected in the current project source code:

 Reliable Segmentation and Robust Error Handling